ikelaiah/argparser-fp/docs/ArgParser.md

 - For boolean flags, presence ⇒ `True`.
 - Set `Required := True` to enforce mandatory options.
 - Choose method callbacks (`CallbackClass`) when updating object state.
+- Attached short options without spaces are supported: `-finput.txt`, `-c42`.
+- PowerShell compatibility: if the shell splits `-finput.txt` as `-finput` and `.txt`, the parser reattaches `.txt` to the value.
+- On error, print `Parser.Error`, call `Parser.ShowUsage`, then exit.
+No manual cleanup is needed.

 Happy Free Pascal coding!